$p$-adic Gross-Zagier formula at critical slope and a conjecture of Perrin-Riou: Introduction

 Our main goal in the current article is to prove a $p$-adic Gross--Zagier formula for the critical-slope $p$-stabilization $f^\beta$.
 This is Theorem~\ref{thm:padicGZoverKIntro}.
 In the particular case when $f$ has weight $2$ and it is associated to an elliptic curve $A_{/{\QQ}}$, this result allows us to prove a conjecture of Perrin-Riou.
 This is recorded below as Theorem~\ref{thm:PRconjectureIntro}; it can be also translated into the statement of Theorem~\ref{thm:PRRubinFormula}, which is an explicit construction of a point of infinite order in $A(\QQ)$ in terms of the two $p$-adic $L$-functions associated to $f_A$ (under the assumption that $A$ has analytic rank one, of course).
-As a by product of Theorem~\ref{thm:padicGZoverKIntro}, we may also deduce that at least one of the two $p$-adic height pairings associated to $A$ is non-degenerate.
+As a byproduct of Theorem~\ref{thm:padicGZoverKIntro}, we may also deduce that at least one of the two $p$-adic height pairings associated to $A$ is non-degenerate, still assuming that $A$ has analytic rank one.
 This fact yields the proof of the $p$-part of the Birch and Swinnerton-Dyer formula\footnote{Under the additional hypothesis that $A$ be semistable, this has been proved in \cite{BertiBertoliniVenerucci,JetchevSkinnerWan,ZhangBSD} using different techniques.
 We do not need to assume that $A$ is semistable.} for $A$; this is Theorem~\ref{thm:BSDformulainrankoneIntro} below.

 Before we discuss these results in detail, we will introduce more notation.
 Let $S$ denote the set consisting of all rational primes dividing $Np$ together with the archimedean place.
 We let $W_f$ denote Deligne's (cohomological) $p$-adic representation associated to $f$ (so that the Hodge--Tate weights of $W_f$ are $(1-k,0)$, with the convention that the Hodge--Tate weight of the cyclotomic character is $+1$).
 Set $V_f=W_f(k/2)$; we call $V_f$ the central critical twist of $W_f$.
 Both $W_f$ and $V_f$ are unramified outside $S$ and they are crystalline at $p$.